RIPE-NCC/ripe-database-documentation/docs/19.Database-Support/README.md

+---
+permalink: /Database-Support
+---

 # Database Support
 ## RIPE Database Support

 The RIPE Database contains registration details of IP addresses and AS Numbers originally allocated by the RIPE NCC.
-It shows the organisations that hold the respurces, where the allocations were made, and contact details for the networks.
+It shows the organisations that hold the resources, where the allocations were made, and contact details for the networks.

 ## Problems with Spam?